 Squirt lock de-icer or glycerine into the locks to keep them from freezing.
-To open a frozen lock, try heating the key before inserting it.

-Use a washer fluid containing an ant-freeze solution.
+Use a washer fluid containing an antifreeze solution.

 This product is available at your Toyota dealer and most auto parts stores.
 Follow the manufacturer's directions for how much to mix with water.